Unidentified Infertility Factors

 Unidentified factors are usually considered the explanation for infertility when semen in the man is normal and when ovulation and fallopian tubes are normal and ovulation is regular in the woman.

-When no explanation for infertility is identified, an approach called controlled ovarian hyperstimulation may be used.
+When no explanation for infertility is identified, an approach called controlled ovarian stimulation may be used.

-Semen is placed directly in the uterus to bypass the mucus (intrauterine insemination) within 2 days after ovulation is triggered by treatment with fertility drugs.
+Semen is placed directly in the uterus to bypass the mucus (intrauterine insemination) within 2 days after treatment with hCG.

 If pregnancy does not result after this treatment, one of the following may be done:

-Women are given human gonadotropins (preparations containing hormones that stimulate the follicles of the ovaries to mature), followed by intrauterine insemination.
+Another method of controlled ovarian stimulation, which involves giving women human gonadotropins (preparations containing hormones that stimulate the follicles of the ovaries to mature), followed by human chorionic gonadotropin (hCG) to trigger ovulation, then intrauterine insemination

-Some evidence suggests that women who are over 38 and have unexplained infertility conceive more quickly when in vitro fertilization is done before controlled ovarian hyperstimulation is tried.
+Some evidence suggests that women who are over 38 and have unexplained infertility conceive more quickly when in vitro fertilization is done before controlled ovarian stimulation is tried.

 Generic NameSelect Brand Names